freddyox/letsdothis/README.md

 # letsdothis
 While all true marathons are the same distance, the races are not created equal!
 The goal of this consulting project for <a href="https://www.letsdothis.com/">LetsDoThis</a> is to assign a difficulty index to races in order to guide users to their next challenge.
 This project was done as a part of NYC Insight Data Science program.

-In the interest of space, the data has not been uploaded.
+In the interest of space, the scraped and cleaned data has not been uploaded.

 The data-scraping and cleaning was time intensive, and has been done in multiple stages as follows: for the runner finish time tables, which have been scraped from <a href="https://www.runbritainrankings.com//">runbritain</a>, the pipeline is:
 * scraped with spider/spider.py